WorldFactory/QQ/doc/scripts.md

 ```
 phpv:
-    script: php -v
+    run: php -v
     shortDescription: Show the PHP version.
 ```

 In this example, `phpv` is the name of the command.

-`script` is the code that will be executed in a console.
+`run` is the code that will be executed in a console.

 `shortDescription` is... a short description of the command.
 This text will be displayed each time you use the command.

 ### Minimalist shape

-Only the name and the `script` parameter are required for a command to be used.
+Only the name and the `run` parameter are required for a command to be used.

 So, a ultra-minimaliste config mode is available.